Yvand/AzureRM-Templates/SharePoint/SharePoint-ADFS/README.md

 This template deploys 3 new Azure VMs, each with its own public IP address and subnet:
 * A new AD Domain Controller with a root certificate authority (AD CS) and AD FS configured
 * A SQL Server 2016
-* A single running SharePoint 2016 or 2013, configured with 1 web application and 2 zones.
+* A single server running a SharePoint 2016 or 2013 farm configured with 1 web application and 2 zones.
 Default zone is using Windows authentication and Intranet zone is using federated authentication with ADFS.
 Latest version of claims provider [LDAPCP](https://ldapcp.codeplex.com/) is installed and configured.
+Some service applications and site collections are also provisionned.

 It also provisions a key vault to store passwords and SharePoint passphrase.